inBeat/inbeat-website/content/articles/finding-instagram-influencers-free.md

 ---
-title: How to Find Instagram Influencers for Free
+title: How to Find Influencers on Instagram
-description: >-
-  Find Instagram influencers for your next influencer campaign.
+description: Find Instagram influencers for your next influencer campaign.
 Use our search engine to find influencers at scale.
 Try our free plan.
 titre: How to Find Instagram Influencers for Free
 slug: finding-instagram-influencers-free
 headerimage: /img/a2.png
-date: '2020-01-06'
+date: 2020-01-06
 categories:
   - Tips
 author: david